kunaakos/poli/README.md

 Run `nx affected:test` to execute the unit tests affected by a change.

+## Code formatting

+Run `nx format:write` to manually format all files in the workspace.
+A prettier config is provided with the workspace, and should be used for all projects.

 ## Understand your workspace

 Run `nx graph` to see a diagram of the dependencies of your projects.